 You must go to the Social Security Administration to obtain a SSN.
 Review our information about applying for a Social Security Number to learn more about how to apply including when you can apply.
 Your application will be denied if you apply too early.

-For more information, please see the University Payroll Administration website.
+For more information, please see the Office of Human Resources website.